Dentists Detect Early Mouth, Gum, & Throat Cancer

-Oral cancer is the sixth most commonly diagnosed form of cancer in the United States.
-30,000 patients are diagnosed annually with oral cancer.
-TCD has premium Madison dental health care services, including complete oral cancer screenings for early oral cancer detection.
-This early detection, combined with regular preventative dental care visits, is crucial to maximize your treatment potential.
-Arrange a screening at our Madison dental clinic today.
+TCD offers premium dental health care services in Madison, including complete oral cancer screenings for early detection.
+This early detection, combined with regular preventative dental care visits, is crucial to maintaining your oral health.

-Planning an oral cancer screening at Total Care Dental’s Madison office can catch early-stage oral cancer and save your life.
-Putting off an oral cancer screening is gambling with your life.
-Don’t take your chances with oral cancer, make sure to schedule an early detection screenings the next time you are at our Madison dentist’s office.
+Planning an oral cancer screening at Total Care Dental can catch early-stage oral cancer and save your life.
+Don’t take your chances with oral cancer, make sure to schedule an early detection screening the next time you are at our Madison dentist’s office.

 In order to catch cancer at its earliest stage, Total Care Dental Madison offers a new method of detection called ViziLite Plus.
-A fluorescent light is used to detect a cancerous or precancerous lesion before it can be seen with the naked eye.
+Fluorescent light is used to detect a cancerous or precancerous lesion unseen by the naked eye.
 This painless procedure only takes a few minutes and allows our dental health professionals to identify and evaluate abnormal tissue.

-Studies show ViziLite results in no false negatives and significantly fewer false positives than standard visual examinations.
+ViziLite studies show no false negatives and significantly fewer false positives than standard visual examinations.
 This means the light correctly identifies all cancerous and precancerous cells and limits unnecessary biopsies.
-Don’t risk it, keep your smile healthy with Total Care Dental.

 NOTE: Keep in mind a positive reading for abnormal cells does not automatically mean you have oral cancer.
 Oral tissue damage caused by biting your cheek or food irritations can be identified by the ViziLite examination.
 Your dentist will review the results of the test to determine whether the lesion is dangerous or benign.